 When working the evening shift there'll be fewer staff at the front desk, and you may be the only person there to sort out guests' problems.

-The receptionist's job is to greet guests warmly when they arrive at the hotel, and process their booking - including selecting a room, giving them their keys and showing them to their room.
+The receptionist's job is crucial, as often he/she is the first to welcome guests and the last to wish them well on their way.
+The receptionist will process guests' booking - including selecting a room, giving them their keys and showing them to their room.
 The receptionist will prepare the bills for guests and take payment.
 Everything pivots around the sales function, and the receptionist will be required to capitalise on any sales opportunities which may present themselves.

 Other frontline staff are: